Research

 communities

-This was part of my work as a grad student, central to my role as UBC’s Indigenous Community Liaison, and my current work as an Assistant Professor.
+This was part of my work as a grad student, central to my role as UBC’s Indigenous Community Liaison, and my current work as an Assistant Professor in Indigenous Studies and Director of the Indigenous Health Research Unit at Vancouver Coastal Health Research Institute.

 Central to my work is an Indigenous Research Methodology, meaning that research is dependent on co-operation and collaboration, mutual thinking and reflection, and the sharing of visions for the future.
 Because the goals of Indigenous research are often meant to meet a community need and benefit the community, it tends to be interdisciplinary and wholistic.
 Below you will find some of my research interests, but you might notice, my current and past projects have led me down many different paths, as I actively work to respond to community priorities.

 Research Interests: